bostoro/Password-Generator/README.md

 The application validates all user input to ensure data integrity and a smooth user experience.
 This is implemented in `main-invoice.py` as follows:

-- **Menu selection:** When the user enters a pizza number, the program checks if the input is a digit and within the valid menu range:
+- **Generate password (possible options):** When the user wants to create a password, the program checks if the input is a digit and within the valid menu range:
 	```python
 	if not choice.isdigit() or not (1 <= int(choice) <= len(menu)):
 			print("⚠️ Invalid choice.")
 			continue
 	```
-	This ensures only valid menu items can be ordered.
+	This ensures only valid menu items can be generated.

-- **Menu file validation:** When reading the menu file, the program checks for valid price values and skips invalid lines:
+- **Pasword storage validation:** When reading the stored passwords file, the program checks for valid entries in the database and skips invalid lines:
 	```python
 	try:
 			menu.append({"name": name, "size": size, "price": float(price)})